1990 – 28th June – Warwick District Council – By Election – Kenilworth

 The Tories were very happy to see the return of John Hatfield, who had lost his seat in the 1995 poll.
 New to the Tory ranks are Tim Porter and Alan Cockburn, who were standing for the first time.
 Both were easily returned at St John’s, being well clear of their rivals.
 The Tory group are likely to take up all the chairmanships of the town committees.

-Liberal Democrats group leader, Haydn Thomas, will lose his position as leader of the council, following the Tory victory.
+Following the Tory victory, Liberal Democrats group leader, Haydn Thomas, will lose his position as leader of the council.
 That will now be taken-up by Mr Coker.
 Mr Thomas was bitterly disappointed in the final results, which gave the Tories power at Southbank Road.
 But, he was glad they got most of their councillors re-elected but he was sad that they had lost control.

 Lost Nomination Forms………

 She added, “We have not received his nomination.
-There is nothing the returning officer can do to let Mr Ryan stand as a candidate for the town election”.
+There is nothing the returning officer can do to let Mr Ryan stand as a candidate”.
 Mr Thomas, said “I took Pat’s papers along with mine and all the others to the election offices the Tuesday after Easter, and they were very busy.
 The officers say they cannot find Pat’s nomination forms, I am not sure what we can do, I am gutted at the news.
 I have searched high and low and have doubled checked that I have not left them at home”.

 The lost forms meant that the Lib-Dems could only field five candidates in Abbey ward where six seats were available.
 Many believed that if Pat Ryan had stood he would have been elected.